tsani/jerrington.me/posts/2019-01-29-self-hosted-ngrok.md

 If you're a developer, odds are that you're already renting a server in the public cloud, so why not roll your own ngrok?

-It turns out that you can do it using free, out-of-the-box tools, with no sophisticated scripting required!
+It turns out that you can do it using free, off-the-shelf tools, with no sophisticated scripting required!
 In this article, I'll show you how.

 ## Step 1.
 Configuring Nginx